Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 To qualify for a bridge loan in Chicago, you typically need to meet the following criteria:

-• Qualifying income: Lenders will assess your income to ensure you can manage payments on your current mortgage, your new mortgage, and potentially an interest-only payment on the bridge loan.
+• Qualifying income: Lenders will assess your income to ensure you can manage your current and new mortgage payments and potentially an interest-only payment on the bridge loan.

-• Sufficient equity: It’s essential to have at least 20% equity in your current home, though some lenders may require up to 50%.
+• Sufficient equity: You must have at least 20% equity in your current home, though some lenders may require up to 50%.

 • Good credit history: A favorable credit score, usually above 650, is often necessary.
 Your score influences your interest rate and other factors like loan-to-value ratio.
 If you have a good payment history, consider checking with your current mortgage lender for bridge loan options.

-• Home listed for sale: Some lenders may require that your current home is on the market, ensuring it’s likely to sell before the bridge loan term ends.
+• Currently listed home for sale: Some lenders may require that your existing home is on the market, ensuring it’s likely to sell before the bridge loan term ends.

 How much does a bridge loan cost in Chicago?

 In Chicago, the cost of a bridge loan typically carries a higher interest rate compared to a standard mortgage.
-You can expect interest rates to be about 1-3 percentage points higher than those for a conventional mortgage loan.
+You can expect interest rates to be about 1 to 3 percentage points higher than those for a conventional mortgage loan.
 Additionally, bridge loans often come with extra transaction fees.

 The reason for the higher costs associated with bridge loans is the increased risk to lenders.
 As a borrower, it’s crucial to consider the possibility that your home may not sell within the expected timeframe.
 If this happens, you need to be financially prepared to handle payments on both your mortgage and the bridge loan simultaneously.